Mental Health Services Worker Job Description Policy Number and Last Update (01.04.11/01-2019)

 Demonstrated understanding of Head Start philosophy and Mental Health Services to children, their families, and staff.
 Knowledge of the challenges and strengths of low-income and migrant families.
 Ability to work with a minimum of supervision and as an effective member of a team.

 Ability to pass a physical exam every two years and a TB test yearly.
 Ability to present a positive image of the organization to members of the community.
 Must have effective communication skills, both oral and written, and strong organizational, problem solving and time management skills.
 Must be able to comply with a background check as required by the Agency and/or the Illinois Licensing Agency (DCFS).
 Ability to observe and record information including non-verbal information.
 Must be able to physically move through migrant camps, classrooms and playgrounds.
-Ability to learn information from Procedures Manual.

 The qualifications listed above are guidelines for selection purposes; alternative qualifications may be substituted if sufficient to perform the duties.